Egg Omelet Recipe - Quick Easy Breakfast Recipes (with Photos)

 - It is cheap and easily available

-- Studies shows that eating eggs will help you lose weight
+- Studies show that eating eggs will help you lose weight

 - Eggs can raise the good cholesterol, HDL and change the bad cholesterol, LDL from small, dense to large LDL.

-- Eggs are rich in antioxidants Lutein and Zeaxanthine (for healthy eyes)
+- Eggs are rich in antioxidants Lutein and Zeaxanthin (for healthy eyes)